 Generally, students are not employed while undertaking the Nurse Anesthesia program at OHSU Nursing.
-Even though employment while completing this program is strongly discouraged, it is possible for you to work during holidays and term breaks.
+Even though employment while completing this program is strongly discouraged, it is possible for you to work during holidays and term breaks during the first year.

 All information given on this site about OHSU Nurse Anesthetist Program was taken directly from their website.